-This year's John MacLeod lecture will be delivered by Dr Andrew Hirons.
+This year's John MacLeod lecture was delivered by Dr Andrew Hirons.

 Dr Hirons is a Senior Lecturer in Arboriculture at University Centre Myerscough, UK.
 He teaches modules relating to tree biology, tree establishment and tree management.